What is Days Payable Outstanding (DPO)?

 Optimized AP Workflow

-A longer DPO means an organization has more cash on hand and can improve cash flow.
+Expenses in accounts payable has a direct impact on cash flow.
+A longer DPO means an organization has more cash on hand and can improve cash flow management.
 These metrics are often important for start-ups or companies looking to invest in something in the near-term.

 How to Optimize Accounts Payable Days